This bhatura recipe with curd is perfectly crunchy and golden on the outside while being soft on the inside!

 - 50 g Full Fat Set Yogurt Curd

 - ½ teaspoon Sunflower Oil or Vegetable Oil

 - Water as needed room temperature or slightly warmer, not cold

-- Add the yogurt to the dry mixture; once incorporated start adding the water slowly and knit the dough well until a uniform, soft (but not sticky) consistency is achieved.
+- Start adding the warm water slowly and knit the dough well until a uniform, soft (but not sticky) consistency is achieved.

-- Shallow fry the bhature in the pan until golden brown; as there are baking powder and baking soda in the mix, the dough should ‘balloon’ in some areas as it will create air bubbles while frying, making them look much bigger than what they actually are!
+- Shallow fry the bhature in the pan until golden brown then flip and finish cooking; as there are baking powder and baking soda in the mix, the dough will fluff up and ‘balloon’ in some areas as it will create air bubbles while frying, making them look much bigger than what they actually are!

 - Add a tablespoon of sunflower oil in between frying bhature if needed; allow it to warm up again before frying the next one.
 To ensure the oil is hot enough, you can use a small piece of dough and if it bubbles straight away once in the oil, it is ready.

 - Once the bhatura is ready, remove it from the frying pan and rest it on a piece of paper towel, so to remove the excess oil.